 The link between trade and development has become a major issue in recent decades as more and more countries, especially in Asia, have shown that trade can be an important means of boosting economic growth and lifting people out of poverty.
 The EU is a global player and takes its development responsibilities seriously.
 It is negotiating and implementing Economic Partnership Agreements with a view to sustainable development and regional integration in Africa, the Caribbean and the Pacific.
 Negotiations have also taken place with the Central American and Andean Community countries.
 A parallel consultation is already in progress on reforming the EU’s general system of preferences for developing countries.
 However, trade policy alone cannot address the development challenges some countries face.
 Note that in light of the importance and scope of the topic, a future communication on trade and development will address these complex linkages between these policies.
 This too will be preceded by a public consultation:

 Question 14: How can the EU best strengthen the issue of trade and development in its trade policy?
 Should the EU pursue a more differentiated approach in its trade relations to reflect the level of development of particular partners?
 How should the EU approach the issue of trade preferences in relation to the generally low level of EU Most Favoured Nation (MFN) tariffs, which will further be eroded following the possible conclusion of the Doha Round?

-The growth in income inequality not just between, but within nations, demands that the EU take a much more differentiates approach to trade relations that reflect development levels of partners - not only at national level, but also in the case when trade is negotiated directly with subnational government entities.
+The growth in income inequality (definition of inequality) not just between, but within nations, demands that the EU take a much more differentiates approach to trade relations that reflect development levels of partners – not only at national level, but also in the case when trade is negotiated directly with subnational government entities.
 Trade preferences need not only be linked to tariff levels.
 For example, the flexible application of TRIPS in the case of generic medicines and the use of tiered pricing even within countries.